zachpeltz/zach_2025/navigation/snake.md

 permalink: /snake/
 ---

 Press any key to start!
+(Use W/A/S/D or Arrow keys to control the snake.)

 <canvas id="snakeGame" width="400" height="400"></canvas>